Financial Aid Types of Assistance

 Wisconsin Tuition Grant Program

 Wisconsin residents attending Concordia University Wisconsin are eligible to apply for the Wisconsin Grant.
 The purpose of the grant is ‘‘to provide the Wisconsin student with greater freedom of education choice, thus enabling students to follow a path of self-development in harmony with their desires and the welfare of society.’’
 The amount of the grant is based on the student’s financial need and the tuition at Concordia.
-Grants range up to $4,100 per year.
-An application should be filed BY MARCH 1ST through the Office of Financial Aid, Concordia University Wisconsin.
+Grants range up to $4,400 per year.
+An application should be filed by August 1st through the Office of Financial Aid, Concordia University Wisconsin.

 Supplemental Educational Opportunity Grant (SEOG)